 It's a good idea to keep an eye on your Capital One Venture Card balance.
 If your balance seems higher than it should be, take a moment to look over your recent transactions for anything out of the ordinary.

-Here’s how you can check your Capital One credit card balance:
+Ways to check your Capital One credit card balance:

 The Capital One Venture credit limit will be determined based on your credit standing, once your application has been approved.
 Factors such as your annual income, debts and liabilities, repayment history and length of your credit history are among the ones generally considered for determining credit limits.